BloatingRoadmap

 6. Stop testing if symptoms are severe, progressive, bloody, or persistent.

 For beverages, use coffee, tea, and gut symptoms.
 For restaurant patterns, use low-FODMAP eating out.
-For plant-fat and plant-pattern questions, use plant-based eating and gut symptoms.
+For plant-pattern questions, use plant-based eating and gut symptoms.
+If the recurring issue is avocado, nuts, oils, seeds, or rich plant-forward meals, use avocado, nuts, and plant fats for a more focused plant-fat test.

 Best Next Read by Situation